fts4vmc/FTS4VMC/README.md

  * Running on http://127.0.0.1:5000/
 ```

+You can now use FTS4VMC by visiting http://localhost:5000 with a web
+browser.

 ## Docker ##

 An alternative deployment method is building the Docker image or using the compiled one from Docker hub, this option works for all operative systems supported by Docker.